Placing and routing quantum LDPC codes in multilayer superconducting hardware: Abstract

 \section{Abstract}

-Quantum error correcting codes (QECCs) with asymptotically lower overheads than the surface code require non-local connectivity~\cite{bravyi2010tradeoffs}.
-Leveraging multi-layer routing and long-range coupling capabilities in superconducting qubit hardware, we develop Hardware-Aware Layout, HAL: a robust, runtime-efficient heuristic algorithm that automates and optimizes the placement and routing of arbitrary QECCs.
-Using HAL, we perform a comparative study of hardware cost across various families of QECCs, including the bivariate bicycle codes~\cite{liang2025generalized, bravyi2024high}, the open-boundary tile codes \cite{steffan2025tile, liang2025planar}, and the constant-depth-decodable radial codes~\cite{scruby2024high}.
-The layouts produced by HAL confirm that open boundaries significantly reduce the hardware cost, while incurring reductions in logical efficiency.
-Among the best-performing codes were low-weight radial codes, despite lacking topological structure.
-Overall, HAL provides a valuable framework for evaluating the hardware feasibility of existing QECCs and guiding the discovery of new codes compatible with realistic hardware constraints.
+Quantum error-correcting codes with asymptotically lower overheads than the surface code require nonlocal connectivity~\cite{bravyi2010tradeoffs}.
+Leveraging multilayer routing and long-range coupling capabilities in superconducting qubit hardware, we develop Hardware-Aware Layout, HAL: a robust, runtime-efficient heuristic algorithm that automates and optimizes the placement and routing of arbitrary codes.
+Using HAL, we generate around 150 explicit layouts of quantum low-density parity-check (qLDPC) codes with topological structure---such as the bivariate bicycle codes~\cite{liang2025generalized, bravyi2024high} and the open-boundary tile codes~\cite{steffan2025tile, liang2025planar}---and find that removing the periodic boundaries significantly lowers the hardware complexity with only a moderate reduction of logical efficiency.
+We also lay out highly nonlocal qLDPC code families--- quantum radial~\cite{scruby2024high} and Tanner codes~\cite{radebold2025explicit}---that achieve competitive tradeoffs between hardware complexity and logical efficiency.
+Based on our findings, we anticipate many novel qLDPC codes to be realizable on near-term superconducting qubit hardware and inform future directions for the co-design of quantum devices and fault-tolerant architectures.